Blog

 What everyone needs to know about “hidden varicose veins”.

 We now know that about 15 to 20% of adults have varicose veins.
 However another 15 to 20% of adults have hidden varicose veins.
 This shows us that venous reflux disease is much more common than we thought.
 More importantly, everyone with any symptoms or signs of venous disease must have a venous duplex ultrasound scan performed by an appropriate specialist.
+Only duplex ultrasound can reassure you that you do not have hidden varicose veins.
+Leaving hidden varicose veins without treatment results in a deterioration in 1 in 20 patients per year.

 Effective Treatment

 Duplex scanning should be done by expert vascular technologists.
 When a doctor does their own scan, they can miss 30% of these other veins.
 Hence NICE guidelines say varicose veins should be treated by a team – not a doctor by themselves.
+Once the problem veins have been identified, the optimal treatment for each can be selected.

 New Echotherapy Treatment, SONOVEIN, exclusive to the whiteley clinic